auth0/docs/articles/api-auth/using-rules/password.md

 ---
-description: Describes using rules with Client Credentials Grant.
+description: Describes using rules with Resource Owner Password Grant.
 ---

-# Using Rules with Client Credentials Grants
+# Using Rules with Resource Owner Password Grant

-You can now add [rules](/rules) into the [client credentials](/api-auth/grant/client-credentials) exchange pipeline where you exchange a `client_id` and `secret` for an `access_token`.
+You can now add [rules](/rules) into the [Resource Owner Password Grant](/api-auth/grant/password) exchange pipeline where you exchange a `username` and `password` for an `access_token`, and optionally a `refresh_token`.

 ## Prior to Beginning Your Configuration